 What is EMDR?

-EMDR stands for Eye Movement Desensitisation and Reprocessing and it is an interactive model of therapy that helps you reduce and replace your symptoms of psychological and emotional stress.
+EMDR stands for Eye Movement Desensitization and Reprocessing and it is an interactive model of therapy that helps you reduce and replace your symptoms of psychological and emotional stress.
 EMDR is so effective because it helps you heal from your painful life experiences by addressing the root cause, not just the symptoms.